 What is the policy background to the Council seeking an obligation?

-The Adopted Eden Local Plan is the policy background to the Council seeking Obligations.
-Details can be obtained from the Council's website and the Planning Reception at Mansion House and the Town Hall.
-There is one specific policy detailed below:
+The Adopted Core Strategy is the policy background to the Council seeking Obligations.
+Details can be obtained from the Council's website and the Council Offices.

 Types of obligation

 There are two types of obligations.
 These are a bilateral agreement known commonly as a "Section 106 Agreement", or a "unilateral undertaking".
 Both are entered into under section 106 of the Town and Country Planning Act.